-For Certification Accounts, this includes details for any expenses or awards you received, any teams you have practiced or played with or certain events in which you participated, including your high school team.
-It also includes information about any individuals who have advised you or marketed your skills in a particular sport.
-This information helps the Eligibility Center certify your amateur status when it is requested by an NCAA school.
+Select the sport(s) you plan to participate in at an NCAA school.
+For certification accounts, we will ask you to provide details for any expenses or awards you received, any teams you have practiced or played with or certain events in which you participated.
+We also ask about any individuals who have advised you or marketed your skills in a particular sport.
+This information helps the Eligibility Center certify your amateur status once you request your final amateurism certification.